Andrea-Politi/simpleapp/README.md

 # simpleapp
 Project to create a simple webapp which will extract data from a mysql db using python2.7 + uwsgi + flask and nginx inside a docker container based on ubuntu 16.04, importing a dataset from an external repo ( https://github.com/datacharmer/test_db ), everything deployed via chef-solo

+# Please note: due to the fact that Redhat based systems don't support anymore Mysql, the app will work only on Debian based ones at the moment.

 # INSTALLATION

+$ sudo apt-get update

 - Clone the repo: